unchartedsoftware/salt-core/README.md

 import org.apache.spark.sql.Row

 // source RDD
-// NOTE: It is STRONGLY recommended that you filter your input RDD down to only the columns you need for tiling. val rdd = sqlContext.sql("select pickup_lon, pickup_lat, passengers from taxi_micro").rdd rdd.cache
+// It is STRONGLY recommended that you filter your input RDD
+// down to only the columns you need for tiling. val rdd = sqlContext.read.format("com.databricks.spark.csv") .option("header", "true")
+  .option("inferSchema", "true")
+  .load("file:///taxi_micro.csv") // be sure to update the file path to reflect
+                                  // the download location of taxi_micro.csv
+  .select("pickup_lon", "pickup_lat", "passengers")
+  .rdd

+// cache the RDD to make things a bit faster rdd.cache

 // We use a value extractor function to retrieve data-space coordinates from rows